mitchellmcm27/sandbox-extension-exercise/README.md

 Using the link above, sketch what you think will happen after a few centimeters of extension has occurred.
 Your sketch can include things like faults, folds, layer contacts, and the resulting topography.
-Use a color other than black to distinguish it from the initial layer setup.
+Use colors other than black to distinguish your prediction from the initial layer setup.

 Use the export button ![Export button](images/export.PNG) in the upper-left corner of the screen to get a link to your sketch.
 Paste the link in chat.